wendellpiez/XMLjellysandwich/docs/GameofLife/readme.md

 This one plays by the rules -- and also implements the logic in XSLT.
 Not for the first time -- but now, in SaxonJS, we can actually make it work in your browser.

 (Admittedly a 4GL designed for tree transformations may not be your first choice for performance, if only because the stack is so high.
-But look how sweet is the code: take out the UI and the game itself is hardly there at all.)
+But look how sweet is the code: take out all the UI stuff and the game itself is hardly there at all.)

-As for the interface, it aims to be almost as simple as possible while still functioning.
+As for the interface, it was almost as simple as I could make it, and then it wasn't.
+But it does aim for (a) utility while (b) showing off a little event handling in Saxon's extensions to XSLT.
 A later version might add form controls for features such as:

 * User can adjust 'pulse' (slow it down)
   * when SaxonJS supports dynamic `xsi:schedule-event/@wait` (right now 500ms)